Close Menu

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This means if we win your SSD case, then you pay the attorney fee out of your back benefits.
 If you do not win, then there is no attorney fee to pay.

 The attorney fee has a cap or a limit.
-The SSA sets the limit of the attorney fee at 25% of the back benefit or the maximum attorney fee cap, whatever is less.
+The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap.
+You pay whatever amount is less.

 WHAT ARE THE COSTS OF YOUR SSD CLAIM?